Ophthalmology (Eye) Practice Test 3

 - Tincture solution

 Explanation: Answer reason: Immediate, copious irrigation is the first-line emergency treatment for ocular chemical injuries to dilute and remove the offending agent and limit ongoing tissue penetration.
 Irrigation should begin as soon as possible and continue until ocular surface pH normalizes, using readily available isotonic fluid or clean water if nothing else is available.
 Topical anesthetic may be used to facilitate irrigation but is not definitive treatment.
 Antiseptics such as povidone-iodine and tincture solutions are not indicated and can worsen irritation or toxicity.
-Category reason: This tests emergency management of a chemical injury to the eye, which is a core topic within Ophthalmology rather than nursing prioritization or care coordination.

 Which organ has no blood supply , and gets oxygen from air directly?